Neurodivergence and Personal Hygiene Tips

 Neurodivergence extends this concept.

 In the 1990s, autistic rights advocates recognized that some individuals exhibited brain functions that diverged from societal norms.
+These individuals were not exclusively autistic.
+They instead identified with other neurodivergent identities.

 From this, Kassiane Asasumasu coined the terms "neurodivergent" and "neurodivergence" around 2000.

-Neurodivergence refers to any condition where a person's neurocognitive functioning diverges from what is considered "normal."
-People with these conditions are considered neurodivergent.
+Neurodivergence refers to any neurotype where a person's neurocognitive functioning diverges from what is considered "normal."
+People with these neurotypes are considered neurodivergent.
+Examples under the neurodivergent umbrella include:

 As a species, we thrive when each person leverages their strengths and supports others with their challenges.